Fourure/GridNet/README.md

 The training code is a refactored version of the one that we used for the paper, and has not yet been tested extensively, so feel free to open an issue if you find any problem.

+## Overview

+The code is done in Lua using the Torch7 API : http://torch.ch/

 ## Video results

 A video of our results on the Cityscapes datasets demo videos is avalaible there : https://youtu.be/jQWpbfj5zsE